 Pacific Power, Portland General Electric and Idaho Power will suspend service disconnects and temporarily extend services without late fees to support Oregonians in the face of the outbreak of COVID-19.
 For more information, call your service provider at the number below:

 Northwest Natural, Avista, and Cascade Natural Gas will suspend service disconnects and/or temporarily extend services without late fees to support Oregonians in the face of the outbreak of COVID-19.
 For more information, call your service provider at the number below:

 Avista: 1-800-227-9187 (residential), 1-800-936-6629 (commercial)

-Comcast: Comcast is offering low-income families the ability to sign up for Internet Essentials service at no charge for 60 days.
+Comcast: Comcast Xfinity is offering low-income families the ability to sign up for Internet Essentials service at no charge for 60 days through June 30th, 2021.
 For qualified low-income families, the service normally costs $9.95/month.
-The company will also open its Wi-Fi hotspots to any American who needs them; click here for a map of Xfinity WiFi hotspots.
+The company also opened its Wi-Fi hotspots to any American who needs them; click here for a map of Xfinity WiFi hotspots.